 People can receive treatment either at a residential facility or through outpatient counseling sessions.
-Inpatient treatment offers a more structured treatment environment that allows the patient to be monitored by dietitians and nutrition experts to determine whether he or she is getting appropriate calorie intake and progressing in recovery.
+Inpatient treatment offers a more structured treatment environment that allows the patient to be monitored by clinicians and nurses to determine how they are progressing in recovery.

 Is Rehab Private and Confidential?